 If you want to use the command-line version of Microsoft Support and Recovery Assistant (SaRA) on a Windows 11/10 computer, here is how you can do that.
-It is suitable for remote diagnostics of problems related to Microsoft Office.
-Here is how you can download and set up SaRA on Windows 11/10 computer.
+It is suitable for remote diagnostics of problems related to Microsoft Office or Microsoft 365.
+Here is how you can download and set up SaRA CMD on Windows 11/10 computer.

-There could be times when you want to provide support to a remote computer related to Microsoft 365 apps.
+There may be times when you need to provide support for a remote computer related to Microsoft 365 apps.
 If using downloading the Microsoft Support and Recovery Assistant is not possible due to some reasons, you can use the command-line version to get the job done.

-To use command-line version of Microsoft Support and Recovery Assistant, follow these steps:
+To use the command-line version of Microsoft Support and Recovery Assistant to uninstall Office, follow these steps:

 - Download SaRA from the official website.